Yandex Cloud

 You can get the cluster’s name and ID from list of clusters in your folder.

-By default, operation details are displayed in text format.
-To get more detailed information, specify the yaml or json output format using the --format argument:
+By default, information about transactions is displayed in text format.
+To get more details, specify yaml or json for the output data using the --format argument:

 yc managed-mongodb cluster list-operations c9qk2926qqu9******** --format yaml